 Dofetilide classified as FDA pregnancy category C under the recently replaced system.
 Therefore, pregnant patients should not receive dofetilide.

-Approximately 80% of a single dose of dofetilide gets excreted in the urine, of which approximately 80% is excreted as unchanged dofetilide with the remaining 20% consisting of inactive or minimally active metabolites.
+Approximately 80% of a single dose of dofetilide gets excreted in the urine, of which approximately 80% is excreted as unchanged dofetilide, with the remaining 20% consisting of inactive or minimally active metabolites.
 Renal elimination involves both glomerular filtration and active tubular secretion (via the cation transport system, a process that can be inhibited by cimetidine, trimethoprim, prochlorperazine, megestrol, ketoconazole, and dolutegravir).
-In vitro studies with human liver microsomes show that CYP3A4 can metabolize dofetilide, but it has a low affinity for this isoenzyme.
+In vitro studies with the human liver microsomes show that CYP3A4 can metabolize dofetilide, but it has a low affinity for this isoenzyme.
 N-dealkylation and N-oxidation form metabolites.

 The following list of drugs are known to have significant interactions with dofetilide by inhibiting renal elimination: